 The Junior Deans represent the Dean and act as a channel of communication between students and Senior Members of the College.
 They seek to ensure good behaviour on the College site and to prevent breaches of the College rules and of security.
 They are also available to assist with student concerns.
 They are a key part of the College's welfare team and seek to provide pastoral assistance to students on the College site and in College houses.

-In Trinity term 2017 the Junior Deans will be holding drop-in office hours on Fridays between 1.45 - 2.45pm.
+The Junior Deans hold drop-in office hours during term time on Fridays between 1.45 - 2.45pm.
 Their office is on the top floor of the Gateway building.

 All St Antony's College students are assigned a College Advisor, who is a Governing Body Fellow or Emeritus Fellow of the College.